-There is a well-defined cost associated with moving a byte of data across the Internet [3].
-It is only worth moving the data to a remote computing facility if the problem requires more than 100,000 CPU cycles per byte of data.
-SETI@home, cryptography, signal processing are examples that have such CPU intensive profiles; but most scientific tasks are more in line with Amdahl's laws and are much more information intensive having CPU:IO ratios well below 10,000:1.
+There is a well-defined cost associated with moving a byte of data across the Internet [4].
+It is only worth moving the data to a remote computing facility if there are more than 100,000 CPU cycles per byte of data to perform the analysis.
+For less CPU intensive tasks it is better to co-locate the computation with the data.
 In a data-intensive world, where petabytes are common it is important to co-locate computing power with the databases rather than planning to move the data across the Internet to a "free" CPU.
-If the data must be moved, it makes sense to store a copy at the destination for later reuse.
-Managing this data movement and caching poses a substantial software challenge.
-Much current middleware assumes that data movement is free and discards copied data after it is used.
+Moving data through the Internet is only "free" if the computation is more than 10^5 instructions per byte - which is rare for a data analysis task.
+This poses a substantial software challenge.
+Much current Grid middleware assumes that data movement is free.
+We learned through experience that this is definitely not the case today and it is unlikely in the future.
+Yes, we have been working on moving data from CERN to Pasadena at 1GB/s, but that data movement is expensive and so should be done only once if Pasadena wants to look at the data again.